Isetta-Team/Isetta-Website-Raw/docs/blogs/week-9.md

 ![Console](../images/blogs/week-9/console-history.PNG "Console History")

 Okay—all of this is neat, with config and user commands and all, but there are so many commands, and even with the feature to list them all out, they can just be tiring in general.
-So we added an autocomplete feature on pressing the tab key!
+So we added an autocomplete feature on pressing the Tab key!

 The autocomplete works by comparing the characters since the last space with the same number of characters in all the commands.
 Once all the possible matches are found, the callback then determines if it can fully complete the word in the case of only one match, or it can complete a few more letters until the input word matches all the possible candidate commands, for example the commands "help", "hello" would be matched up to "he" if "h" was typed.
 The commands are currently stored in a vector and map, but the best data structure for this type of comparison would be a trie[^683892], so we may think of a way to use that for storage.
 Luckily, the console isn't a runtime feature so optimization isn't of the utmost importance.